Agriculture 4.0? Insights on the Next Revolution

 At the other side of the investment equation there are the agricultural start-ups.
 It is striking that the teams behind agricultural start-ups often do not fully consider the entire sector either, yet they get funding from – you guessed it – investors who likewise don’t have a full understanding of the sector.
 This means that wise capital allocation in the sector is not difficult if one knows and understands it well, but it is time consuming.
 CID seeks to work with clients who are interested in investing in agriculture with the right partner who can guide informed decisions.

-The European machinery producers gathered in Brussels were not sure whether Europe would be the exporter of agricultural machines in the future.
+Spreading the revolution The European machinery producers gathered in Brussels were not sure whether Europe would be the exporter of agricultural machines in the future.
 However, they all share a keen ambition for the continent to be the most significant exporter of agricultural technologies globally, and are working hard on making this vision come true.

 Developments and advancements connected with Agriculture 4.0 are as complex as they are fundamental for the industry’s growth.
 This is why the Center for Industrial Development is investing significant resources in developing a proprietary understanding of the sector through relationships with current and emerging key players in the industry.
 We are here to ensure that the technologies mentioned in Brussels and deployed in American, European, or Australian fields benefit everyone and, specifically, nations with underdeveloped agricultural sectors.
 CID will continue to support our reader base and clients by sharing our knowledge and resources to advance our shared vision of agricultural development around the world.